sematext/docs/docs/guide/integrations-guide.md

 #### Agent Installation

 You need to add the Sematext repository and install Sematext Agent.
-It is available for various Linux distributions as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
-Choose your distribution and install required packages.
-Once installed, move to the App Agent Setup step.
+It is available for various Linux distributions, various versions of Kubernetes, Containers, as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
+To install, simply choose your distribution and copy-paste commands from the screen.

 #### App Agent Setup

-App Agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
+App Agent collects performance metrics of your application (Solr, Elasticsearch, MySQL, Nginx, etc.).
 It can run in two different modes:

 - [In-process as a javaagent](/agents/sematext-agent/app-agent/spm-monitor-javaagent/)
 - [Standalone as a separate process](/agents/sematext-agent/app-agent/spm-monitor-standalone/)